BenjaminLozes/Labyrinth-resolution-_Sparse-Array/README.md

-# Labyrinth-resolution-_Sparse-Array
+# Labyrinth-resolution_Sparse-Array
-Resolution methods for a labyrinth simulated with a sparse array
+Resolution method for a labyrinth simulated based on a sparse array.